Here2ServeU/cloud-setup-guides/aws/aws-sso-setup-guide.md

 5. **Step 2:** Select the **AdministratorAccess** permission set you just created, and click **Next**.
 6. **Step 3:** Click **Submit**.

-### Phase 4: Configure Local CLINow that the cloud side is ready, connect your terminal.
+### Phase 4: Configure Local CLI

+Now that the cloud side is ready, connect your terminal.

 1. **Get your Start URL:**
 * Go to the **Dashboard** in IAM Identity Center.